fnproject/tutorials/Introduction/README.md

 The final install step is to start the Fn server.
 Since Fn runs on Docker it'll need to be up and running.

-To start Fn you can use the `fn` cli.
-Type the following but note that the process will run in the foreground so that it's easy to stop with
+To start Fn you can use the `fn` command line interface (cli).
+Type the following but note that the process will run in the foreground so that it's easy to stop with Ctrl-C:
- Ctrl-C:

 ![user input](images/userinput.png)
 >`fn start`